SimonSiefke/nextjs-bug-2/README.md

 npm run dev
 ```

-It shows the same warning 3 times for `A.tsx`:
+It shows the same warning 3 times for `src/A.tsx`:

 ![warning](./warning.png)